 - Lead scoring: By tracking social activities in their space and adding them into their behavioral lead scoring model, our customers are able to identify warm leads they would have missed otherwise.

 - Sales acceleration: Sales reps need to research the individuals in their pipeline to figure out how to tailor each conversation.
 Social media signals can be pushed from a marketing automation platform into a CRM so that reps have insights to use when connecting with leads.
+Here are three ways to use social intent data to improve the sales process.

 - Content marketing: By analyzing social media signals and looking at which signals are picking up in volume over time, our customers are gaining new insights into their audience that helps them create more relevant content.